Need help reaching agreement in a Family Law negotiation or resolving a dispute?

 Experts are generally appointed to provide independent expert affidavit evidence.
 They are generally engaged to resolve a dispute or to comply with the relevant legislation or a Court Order and are usually instructed and paid for jointly by the parties.

 A Costs Order requires one party to proceedings to pay the legal costs and disbursements incurred by another party.

 The general rule in Family Law matters is that each party pays their own legal costs.
 You may recover some of your legal costs against other parties (party-party costs) in certain very limited circumstances (such as enforcement or contravention proceedings) but costs orders are very rarely made and, no matter how good your case, it is highly unlikely that you will recover any of your legal costs.

 If a costs order is made it will usually be after the final hearing of your matter and for only part of the total amount you have paid.
 Party-party costs are calculated according to a scale in the Family Law Rules which invariably results in a lower amount than your solicitor charges.
 So even in the extremely unlikely event that you obtain a costs order, you would not recover your entire costs.

 In certain circumstances (for example, failure to appear for a hearing, to file documents by a Court deadline, or to comply with a Court order), a costs order may be made against the non-complying party.

 When does the Court consider a matter urgent?

 In busy periods the Court’s waiting periods may significantly increase.

-This generally requires the solicitor to personally file the documents at the Court Registry at a time when the Duty Registrar is available and wait in the Court building, sometimes all day, until the Duty Registrar has had time to consider whether the matter should be treated as urgent.
-All this can increase legal costs which would be better spent dealing with substantive issues.
+This generally requires your solicitor to personally file the documents at the Court Registry at a time when the Duty Registrar is available and wait in the Court building (sometimes all day) until the Duty Registrar has time to question them as to why the matter should be treated as urgent.
+This process can significantly increase legal costs which would be better spent dealing with substantive issues.